The Aare Gorge | Aareschlucht | Gorges de l'Aar

 A flyer about the most important spots is available in German, English, French, Italian, Dutch, and Japanese.

-Take pictures in the gorge and upload three or more of them (as per January 2011, this task is optional):
+Take pictures in the gorge and upload one or more of them (as per January 2011, this task is optional):

-– one with yourself (your team) or your GPSR
+– e.g. with yourself (your team) or your GPSR

-– one that shows your favourite spot in the gorge
+– and/or that shows your favourite spot in the gorge

 Answer these three questions and send the answer to the owner (check the box send along your e-mail address):